Labor history of the United States: Reagan era, 1980s

 administration, with a concomitant effect on wages.
 The average first-year raise (for 1000-plus–worker contracts) fell from 9.8 percent to 1.2 percent; in manufacturing, raises fell from 7.2 percent to negative 1.2 percent.
 Salaries of unionized workers also fell relative to non-union workers.
-Women and blacks suffered more from these trends.
+Women and Black people suffered more from these trends.

 Decline of private sector unions

 By 2011 fewer than seven percent of employees in the private sector belonged to unions.
 The UAW's numbers of automobile union members are representative of the manufacturing sector: 1,619,000 active members in 1970, 1,446,000 in 1980, 952,000 in 1990, 623,000 in 2004, and 377,000 in 2010 (with far more retired than active members).

-By 2014, coal mining had largely shifted to open-pit mines in Wyoming, and there were only 60,000 active coal miners.
+By 2014, coal mining in the United States had largely shifted to open-pit mines in Wyoming, and there were only 60,000 active coal miners.
 The UMW has 35,000 members, of whom 20,000 were coal miners, chiefly in underground mines in Kentucky and West Virginia.
 By contrast it had 800,000 members in the late 1930s.
 However it remains responsible for pensions and medical benefits for 40,000 retired miners, and for 50,000 spouses and dependents.

-Rise in union activity (2016 - present)
+Rise in union activity (2016–present)

 The number of union members nationwide increased from 2016 to 2017, and some states saw union growth for the first time in several years or decades.
 Nearly half a million workers went on strike in 2018 and 2019, the largest numbers in three decades.
 Union growth in 2017 was primarily millennial workers.
 For instance, about 76 percent of new UAW union members during their increase came from workers under the age of 35.
 Although the total number of union members increased 1.7 percent in 2017, the Economic Policy Institute noted that year-to-year union membership often fluctuates due to hiring or layoffs in particular sectors, and cautioned against interpreting one-year changes as trends.
 The percentage of the workforce belonging to unions was 10.7 percent in 2017, unchanged over the previous year, but down from 11.1 percent in 2015, and 12.1 percent in 2007.

-In recent years, efforts have also been made to extend the protections of the National Labor Relations Act, which excluded domestic workers and farm workers, to those groups on the state level.
+In recent years, efforts have also been made to extend the protections of the National Labor Relations Act of 1935, which excluded domestic workers and farm workers, to those groups on the state level.
 The National Domestic Workers' Alliance has successfully advocated for a Domestic Workers' Bill of Rights in New York, California, and Hawaii, while several states have passed legislation expanding the rights of farm workers.

 On July 15, 2022, the National Labor Relations Board (NLRB) reported that the amount of union representation petitions filed with the board increased by 58% in the first three quarters of the 2022 fiscal year.
 This was more than the total amount of petitions filed in the entire 2021 fiscal year.